Mujeeb-Khalil/FYP/README.md

 | 48 | Female | Asymptomatic | 138 | 214 | <120 mg/dl | Normal | 108 | 1 | 1.5 | Flat | Yes |
 | 54 | Male | Non-Anginal Pain | 150 | 195 | <120 mg/dl | Normal | 122 | 0 | 0.0 | Up sloping | No |
 ### 1.2 COVID-19

+## 2. Model Training & Testing
+### 2.1 Heart Disease Prediction
+We have used different machine learning and deep learning algorithms such as Random Forest Classifier, Extreme Gradient Boosting, Logistic Regression, Artificial Neural Network and Convolutional Neural Network.

+### 2.2 COVID-19 Prediction

+For COVID-19 Prediction, we have used Multi-Input Modal that takes the X-ray image and COVID-19 Symptoms as input and return the prediction.
+We have used Convolutional Neural Network and ResNet50 for COVID-19 Prediction.

+## 3. Deployment
+We have used HTML, CSS, Javascript, and bootstrap to design and develop the frontend of the webpage.
+Python's framework flask is used to develop the backend of the webapp.
+We have deployed the website on Heroku.

+## Languages and Frameworks
+- HTML
+- CSS
+- Javascript
+- Bootstrap
+- Python
+- Numpy
+- Pandas
+- Tensorflow
+- Keras
+- Flask
+- Scikit-Learn
+- Pillow